NathanRobbins211/Java-Projects/README.md

 # About Java Projects
 A collection of Java code snippets that demonstrate a myriad of different applications.
-Each file should have a header documenting what the program does (inside the file).
+Each file should have a header (inside the file) documenting what the program does.

 # Instructions
  - Download the file you want to test